 You will study in at least one of these applied music areas during your tenure:

 Music majors have the opportunity to participate in two music-related organizations that allow you to pursue your professional interests, make connections with others in your field of study, and build your resume.
 The Collegiate Music Educators National Conference (CMENC) is the student division of the National Association for Music Education.
 Through monthly meetings and attendance at the North Carolina Music Educators Association Annual In-Service Conference, you will gain exposure to current trends and methodology in music education.
-The Music Industry Club is available to students in the Music Industry Program.
-The club meets monthly and focuses on issues and developments in the fast-growing and broad-ranging music industry field.

 Our music education curriculum is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and approved by the North Carolina Department of Public Instruction (NCDPI).
 Chowan University is an accredited institutional member of the National Association of Schools of Music (NASM), which means our program meets rigorous national standards in content and delivery.